MiriamPeskowitz/learning/README.md

 --learning more about PWA's and using IndexedD.
 Did this tuto and put it here: https://github.com/MiriamPeskowitz/indexedDBwithDexieTuto

 --more on css and semantic HTML, feeling like I want to know more advanced topics.
-Working with display and summary, mark for highlighting, and time with the datetime attribute, that doesn't render but is important for search engines.
+Working with display and summary, mark for highlighting, and time with the datetime attribute, that doesn't render but is important for search engines

 --responsive navbars without using bootstrap and other libraries (also note: experment with using p tag with a, because a is an inline element, and if you want a horizontal navbar, is a good choice rather than ul and li and then having to use display: inline-block to change it.) https://itnext.io/how-to-build-a-responsive-navbar-using-flexbox-and-javascript-eb0af24f19bf